PARKSIDE PROMISE PLUS FAQ

 What is the Parkside Promise Plus?

 Students who qualify for the Parkside Promise Plus have access to academic and financial advising, along with one-on-one coaching and support from successful UW-Parkside students.
-The Parkside Promise Plus is designed to help more students graduate with a UW-Parkside degree, choosing from a variety of quality academic programs.
+In addition, Promise students participate in our SSS Project Success program.

 Does the program cover the cost of summer or winterim?